dotnet/arcade/Documentation/Projects/NativeDependencies/Design.md

 ### Entry-point scripts

 The entry-point scripts are the scripts which repos will use to bootstrap their defined native toolset dependencies.
-The entry-point scripts will read the repo's `NativeToolsVersions.txt` file to determine which tool(s) and version to install.
+The entry-point scripts will read the repo's `global.json` file to determine which tool(s) and version to install.
 Only one version of each tool should be defined, though there is not (yet) logic to detect multiple tool versions being installed (currently if this occurs, last one installed will win).

 Entry-point scripts are:

 - init-tools-native.cmd

 - init-tools-native.sh

+These scripts will also be wired into the `eng\common\Build.ps1` and `eng\common\build.sh` scripts so that they will run as part of a repo's restore operations.

 ### Common libraries